vykuntaharsha/NeuSep17-Project-Group1/doc/design/Vehicles' Photo Management.md

 # Optimization

 * Later photo loading.
 Use `SwingUtilities.invokeLater()` method to display a picture at a later time to avoid blocking UI loading.

-# Furture Features

-- initilize whole picture libarary at the first time when the program launch
+* Use Java 8's paralle stream feature to initialize the photo libaray.
+(Reduce the first loadin time from 10min to xxx. )
-- read the property `INIT_PICTURE_LIBARAY` from the configuration file
+* Read the property `INIT_PICTURE_LIBARAY` from the configuration file.

 # Source Code